Darkstrike™ | Quantum Data Security

 Why do we have two data platforms?

 We offer two data products — Darkstrike Dome™ and Darkstrike Halo™ — to meet the needs of organizations with different security, compliance, and control requirements.
 Darkstrike Dome™ is fully hosted and managed by Darkstrike, ideal for teams that want turnkey protection with minimal overhead.
-Darkstrike Halo™ is deployable, giving clients the ability to host and control their own data while still using Darkstrike’s advanced encryption and ransomware protection.
+Darkstrike Halo™ is deployable, giving clients the ability to host and control their own data and AI models while still using Darkstrike’s advanced encryption and ransomware protection.
 Both platforms deliver the same core security, tailored to how and where you operate.

 What cloud environments are you connected to?